 ROUTE PLAN WORKFLOW

 Route Plans may follow a configurable workflow: from one status to another, with pre-defined transitions available at each point.
 This page does the configuration.

 Route Plan Workflows: In the upper section, you may define the transitions allowed for a Route Plan.
 Each is identified by a pair of statuses – Begin and End.

-Note that the available statuses may be modified by your institution during application install or later configuration, up to 20 statuses total.
+Note: The available statuses may be modified by your institution during application installation or later configuration, up to 20 statuses total.

 Route Order Updates: When a Route Plan changes status, the system may attempt to update the included orders.
-The lower section of page here configures if and how that will occur.
+The lower section of the page here configures if and how that will occur.

 Note: If an order update is attempted through the Route Plan, that action must follow the rules of the Order Workflow settings established in OptiCash and/or OptiVault.
 If Route Plan attempts to do an ordering task that is not allowed, then the order will simply not be updated.